 Something I have to address about Montenegro, something that’s quite rare and wonderful in fact, is that in most places you can leave your belongings out on pub tables, even valuables and money, and most locals wouldn’t even consider taking them.
 Thievery is generally committed during the summer months by foreigners (strangers as the locals call us), or gypsy kids.
 Most likely, if you leave something behind one night after a few too many rakija, it’ll be waiting behind the counter for you whenever you return.

 I really respect the hell out of Montenegrin people for this.
 An honourable characteristic in any culture.
 And unusual.
 Montenegro is very safe in general.
 It’s also really beautiful.
 There’s no denying that.

-After Lustica, our little adventure was topped off with a day trip to Kotor.
+After Lustica, our little adventure was topped off with a half-day trip to Kotor.